-- principal structure occupied by one principal use on a parcel, unless approved as a Planned Unit Development. - In the PV and BR Districts, more than one principal structure (occupied by one or more principal uses) may be allowed after conditional use review.
+- In all zoning districts, except the PVHD and BR districts, there shall be only one principal structure occupied by one principal use on a parcel, unless approved as a Planned Unit Development. - In the PV and BR Districts, more than one principal structure per lot (occupied by one or more principal uses) may be allowed after conditional use review.
 All uses on such a property must be either permitted or conditionally permitted within the district. - 2.
 Lots Held in Common: Landowners shall not build on the boundary between two lots even if they own both sides of the boundary.
-Landowners who own adjoining lots who want to build on or near the boundary between two lots they own may apply to merge the lots. - 3.
+Landowners who own adjoining lots who want to build on or near the boundary between two lots than allowed may apply to merge the lots. - 3.
 Minimum Road Frontage: is measured on the side of the lot with access to a town or a private road.
 On lots accessed by right of way easements the lot frontage requirement becomes the minimum lot width requirement, measured at the front of the primary structure. - 4.
-Distance Between Easements: No two easements for accessing a property without frontage shall have highway access points which are closer together than the minimum frontage of the district. - Minimum Lot Depth: is the average distance between the Road frontage and the rear of the lot. - 6.
+Distance Between Easements: No two easements for accessing a non-frontage lots shall have highway access points which are closer together than the minimum frontage of the district. - 5.
+Minimum Lot Depth: is the average distance between the Road frontage and the rear of the lot. - 6.
 Front Setbacks: - Town roads and private roads: Setbacks shall be measured from the middle of the road to the structure, not counting steps or ramps to the first floor. - State highways Setbacks should be determined after consultation with Vt.
 Dept. of Transportation and the Zoning Administrator. - On Lots Accessed by Right of Way Easements, the required front setback shall be the same as the side and rear setback. - The Front Setback for Signs on a town road is 35 feet from the center of the road; front setbacks for signs and on state highways must be verified with the Vermont Department of Transportation and the Zoning Administrator - 7.
-Side and rear setbacks are measured from the property line to the structure, not including steps or ramps to the first floor. - 8.
-Ramps and entry stairs in the front setback: may only extend into the highway right-of-way with the permission of the selectboard in the case of town highways, or the Vt.
+Side and rear setbacks are measured from the property line to the structure, not including steps or ramps to the first floor.
+On corner lots side setbacks are measured from the edge of the road right of way. - 8.
+Ramps and entry stairs in the front setback: may only extend into the highway rightof-way with the permission of the selectboard in the case of town highways, or the Vt.
 Dept. of Transportation in the case of state highways. - 9.
 Projections: Every part of a required yard setback shall be open from grade level to the sky unobstructed by any structure including cantilevered floors and balconies, but not including the ordinary projections of sills, cornices, pilasters, chimneys and eaves, bay windows, provided that no such projections may extend more than two feet into any required setback.
-Any projection of more than two feet must meet district setback requirements. - 10.
-Setback Waivers and Variances: The PC may grant a waiver or variance to reduce setback requirements in accordance with Section 523 - 11.
-Building Height:
+Any projection of more than two feet must meet district setback requirements.

+10. Setback Waivers and Variances: The PC may grant a waiver or variance to reduce setback requirements in accordance with Section 518